LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/configuring-response-times-for-messaging-conversations.md

 In addition, if it was “pending consumer” since the agent wrote a message before transferring, and therefore did not have a response time, it will become “pending agent” again and will be given a new response time.

+ {: .notice}
-\* This behavior can be disabled if required.
+This behavior can be disabled if required.
 To disable the “pending agent” after transfer feature contact the LivePerson Consulting Services.

 For further information, refer to the **About Skills article** in the Related Articles section below.